 - No Direct Indexing: There are no opportunities for direct indexing (owning the stocks directly instead of through an ETF or mutual fund) with this platform.

-Betterment is an excellent platform, but if you’re not completely convinced, there are some solid alternatives that may be more appealing to you.
-Some great examples include:
+Betterment is an excellent platform, but if you’re not completely convinced, some solid alternatives may be more appealing to you.
+Some great examples include the following:

 1. M1 Finance

-M1 Finance is a little different to Betterment as it’s considered a “Finance Super App”.
+M1 Finance is different from Betterment as it’s considered a “Finance Super App.”
 Rather than just focusing on your investments, M1 aims to be a one-stop financial shop, helping its customers in investing, spending, and borrowing.

 It’s also possible to create your own custom pies choosing from individual lists of stocks, REITs, ETFs, and ESGs.

-Like Betterment, M1 has an auto-rebalancing tool, and you can click to rebalance and any time.
+Like Betterment, M1 has an auto-rebalancing tool, and you can click to rebalance anytime.
 It also automatically reinvests your dividends.